learnbyexample/Python_Basics/Exercises.md

 # can you identify what mathematical function the last one performs?
 ```

-* Write a function that returns nth lowest number of a list (or iterable in general)
-    * by default, return the lowest if second argument not specified
+**Q4b)** Write a function that returns nth lowest number of a list (or iterable in general).
+Return the lowest if second argument not specified

 ```python
 >>> nums = [42, 23421341, 234.2e3, 21, 232, 12312, -2343]